Raw Chocolate Bark For Mid-Afternoon Cravings & Ovulation

 Vanilla Extract

-Vanilla extract is used in this recipe to help flavour the raw cacao, and creates a delicious dessert-like flavour similar to store-bought chocolate.
+Vanilla extract is used in this chocolate recipe to help flavour bitter-tasting raw cacao powder.
+This creates that delicious vanilla-infused and dessert-like flavour similar to what you'd find in a store-bought chocolate.

 You Might Like